 Your business must consider intrusions beyond physical security.
 A comprehensive security system will factor in cybersecurity – covering the protection of Wi-Fi networks, hardware, software as well as company and customer data.

 If you aren’t already, consider operating your business on a secure cloud-based system.
-Field service software, like FieldEdge, can help business owners rest easy, knowing all the company’s data is secure and easily retrievable anywhere with a signal.
+Field service software, like FieldEdge, can help business owners rest easy, knowing all the company’s data is super secure and easily retrievable anywhere with a signal.

 Reasons for Security Budget Planning

 By identifying specific security costs and allocating a set amount of money to each goal, companies minimize the risk of wasting money across an entire year.
+After all, prevention is cheaper than dealing with a break in or data breach.

 Asset management is necessary for every business.
 With a security budget in place, there is a framework to allocate security resources to protect important assets.
-Also, it allows companies to find any existing security flaws that could easily get overlooked.
+Also, it allows companies to find any existing security flaws that could easily be overlooked.

 For the field service industry, critical business assets could include: